rapid7/javascript-style-guide/README.md

     export default es6;
     ```

-  - [10.2](#10.2) <a name='10.2'></a> Only use wildcard imports when testing.
+  - [10.2](#10.2) <a name='10.2'></a> Use wildcard imports strategically, preferring use of named or default imports.

   > Why?
 This makes sure you have a single default export, and imports of it are reduced to the specific function.
-In testing it is okay because it may be required for stubbing / spying.
+In testing it is useful because it may be required for stubbing / spying, and in specific scenarios like redux actions it makes for a more concise mapping to props.

     ```javascript
     // bad